PTO Accrual: Everything You Need to Know

 Guidelines for PTO Use

-Every employee that is employed full time will earn PTO that varies depending on their time of service to the company.
-This will be accrued in hourly increments at the point of which the employee's bi-weekly pay check is provided.
+Every employee who is employed full time will earn PTO that varies depending on their time of service to the company.
+This will be accrued in hourly increments at the point of which the employee's bi-weekly paycheck is provided.
 If an employee does not work during a particular period or leaves for reasons such as worker's compensation leave or disability leave, then PTO will not be earned during this time.